h0ethan04/interpreter/README.md

 ## Spacing:

 This language is unique because I have tokenized all of the significant inputs.
-As a result, the language ignores excessive whitespace -- but a minimum of one space is required to separate tokens such as `LET` and `DIV`.
+As a result, the language ignores excessive whitespace -- a minimum of one space is required to separate tokens such as `LET` and `DIV`.